mundrapranay/silhouette-db/guides/pir-integration.md

 2. **Go cgo Bindings** (`internal/crypto/pir.go`) - Go interface to the Rust FFI
 3. **Server/Client Integration** - Usage in the gRPC server and client library

+## Architecture Design

+### Architecture Challenge

+**FrodoPIR:**
+- Queries by row index (0, 1, 2, ...)
+- Database is array of base64-encoded strings
+- Each query targets a specific index

+**silhouette-db:**
+- Stores key-value pairs
+- Uses OKVS for oblivious storage
+- Queries by key (string), not index

+### Solution: Two-Phase Storage

+**Phase 1: Raw Key-Value Storage (for PIR)**
+Before OKVS encoding, we maintain a sequential array of key-value pairs:
+- Index 0: (key1, value1)
+- Index 1: (key2, value2)
+- ...

+This array serves as the FrodoPIR database.

+**Phase 2: OKVS Encoding (for Oblivious Storage)** After PIR setup, encode into OKVS blob for compact storage.

+### Integration Flow

+**Server Side (Setup):**
+1. Collect all key-value pairs from workers
+2. Create mapping: `key -> index`
+3. Convert pairs to base64-encoded strings array
+4. Initialize FrodoPIR Shard from this array
+5. Extract BaseParams (serialized) for clients
+6. Store:
+   - FrodoPIR Shard (in memory for query processing)
+   - BaseParams (serialized) for client distribution
+   - OKVS blob (for compact storage)
+   - Key-to-index mapping (for client queries)

+**Client Side (Query):**
+1. Client downloads BaseParams from server
+2. Client wants key "foo" - needs to know its index
+3. Client requests index from server (or downloads mapping)
+4. Client generates PIR query for that index
+5. Server processes query using Shard
+6. Client decodes response

 ## Building

 ### Prerequisites